 Railways should have a method of tracking employee qualifications and certification in order to ensure that all employees involved in the movement of railway equipment are in compliance with these the above requirements.
 Certification and/or training must be sought through a qualified provider as Technical Safety BC does not provide rail crew training and certifications.

-Failure to comply with these requirements may lead to Technical Safety BC issuing a warning notice, a compliance order, or a discipline order.
+Failure to comply with these requirements may lead to Technical Safety BC issuing a Safety Notice and/or Safety Order.